rcfpowers/DGFiP_Environmental_AI/README.md

 - **`Data_description.ipynb`**: Descriptive statistics and visualizations of the raw data.
 - **`Hugging_face_model_cards`**: Logic used to query the Hugging Face API to retrieve model metadata (parameters, quantization) required for energy weight corrections.
 - **`Presentation_environmental_impact_assessment.pdf`**: The final summary slides detailing the Life-Cycle Assessment (LCA) results and strategic recommendations.
-- **`Report_Environmental_Impact_DGFiP.pdf`**: A detailed description of all the phases of the LCA (Life-Cycle Assessment), including methodology, tool results, and the full bibliography.
+- **`Report_environmental_impact_DGFiP.pdf`**: A detailed description of all the phases of the LCA (Life-Cycle Assessment), including methodology, tool results, and the full bibliography.

 ## TO DO: Priority Improvements